What Is Photomontage - The Definition and History

 Today, we can talk about photo montage art in both printed and digital version, its many technical possibilities within both these realms as well as the ethical issues it faces in contemporary art, but first, let’s try and answer the question: what exactly is photomontage?

 By definition, photomontage is a combination of several shots joined together for artistic effect or to show more of the subject than can be shown in a single artwork.
 Images were composed by cutting, gluing, arranging and overlapping two or more photos or reproductions of photos together, sometimes in combination with other non-photographic material such as text or other abstract shapes.
-The process of creating a collage photo can be traced back to the first darkroom printing attempts, when photographers experimented with direct contact printing of objects placed on photographic plates, or techniques such as double exposure and masking.
+The process of creating a collage photo can be traced back to the first darkroom printing attempts when photographers experimented with direct contact printing of objects placed on photographic plates, or techniques such as double exposure and masking.
 Of course, the art of “mounting the photos together” doesn’t have to involve the creation of new pictures at all – it can employ found and existing prints only as well, depending on the artist’s intentions and goals.
-Finally, with the advent of computers, the need of having physical imagery disappeared altogether, as today’s examples of photomontage art are being assembled within editing softwares and often never end up in a printed form.
+Finally, with the advent of computers, the need of having physical imagery disappeared altogether, as today’s examples of photomontage art are being assembled within editing software and often never end up in a printed form.

 Collage Photo Through History